-For 20 years from the early 1970s, the Fiordland Big Game Fishing Club offered annual expeditions into Doubtful Sound/Patea and, once the Homer Tunnel ban had been lifted, Milford Sound/Piopiotahi became their focus.
+For 20 years from the early 1970s, the Fiordland Big Game Fishing Club offered annual expeditions into Doubtful Sound/Patea and, nce the Homer Tunnel ban had been lifted, Milford Sound/Piopiotahi became their focus.
 The club has since wound up.

-Up to the mid-1980s, safety constraints on small boats restricted most recreational fishing to the Doubtful/Thompson/Bradshaw Sound complex.
+Up to the mid-1980s, safety constraints on small boats restricted most recreational fishing to the Doubtful Sound/Patea, Te Awa-o-Tū/Thompson Sound and Kaikiekie/Bradshaw Sound complex.
 Some fishing was done from tourist boats in Milford Sound/Piopiotahi and, on an opportunistic basis, from commercial fishing boats elsewhere in Fiordland.